 2. How to tie your portfolio to your financial goals?

 A portfolio should be created by mapping the financial goals to your investments.
 Financial goals are the dreams which you aspire to achieve and invest accordingly.
 Goals can be short-term or long-term.
 Buying a car or going on an exotic vacation tend to be short-term goals.
 While wealth creation, tax saving, capital preservation and retirement corpus are some of the most common long-term investment goals.
-Once your investment objectives are in place, the portfolio can be built to ensure that you are on track to realizing your aspirations.
+Once your investment objectives are in place, the portfolio can be built to ensure that you are on track to realising your aspirations.

 3. How many funds should I have in a portfolio?

-We have come across many investors who loosen their purse strings at the first sight of the next ‘shiny thing’ in the investment market.
+We have come across many investors who loosen their purse strings at first sight of the next ‘shiny thing’ in the investment market.
 Such investors usually end up with 10-15 different fund schemes in their portfolio.
 This happens due to the lack of a plan.
-Investors need to understand the principle of diversification in order to keep fund returns in line with their expectations.
+Investors need to understand the principle of diversification to keep fund returns in line with their expectations.
 It is accomplished by having various fund categories in the portfolio which would help in building the core components of the portfolio.

 Diversification is based on the basic premise of not to put all your eggs in one basket.
 You may know that different securities react differently to a particular market situation.
 A rise in equity component may lead to a fall in the debt component or vice-versa.
 At any point in time, with diversification as a tool, a mix of assets in the portfolio enables cushioning to keep the overall portfolio return intact.
 It can be viewed as a situation wherein a fall in mid-caps may be cushioned by the stability of large-caps.